tgoldenberg/brn-gitbook/chapter_7_establishing_a_database_schema.md

 ## Defining Collections

 Now what other collections will we need?
 We certainly need a `messages` collection, since we offer user-to-user messaging as a feature of our app.
 We also need a `groups` collection, since an assembly is a type of group that has members and hosts events.
 We need an `events` collection to highlight new events for our users.
 Here's a schema we can use for each one.
-Finally, we will want a `comments` collection for users to comment on individual events.
+We'll want a `conversations` collection to easily render conversation data, and a `notifications` collection for informing users of new messages and events.

 ```
 **messages**

 id: String
 createdAt: Integer
-participants: Array of Strings
 text: String
-senderName: String
-senderAvatar: String
 senderId: String
 recipientId: String

+**conversations**

+id: String
+user1Id: String
+user2Id: String
+lastMessageText: String
+lastMessageDate: Integer

 **groups**

 id: String,
 createdAt: Integer
-memberIds: Array of Strings
 members: Array of Objects {
   userId: String,
   confirmed: Boolean,
-  role: String
+  role: String,
+  joinedAt: Integer
 }
 name: String
 technologies: Array of Strings
 description: String
+color: String
 image: String

 **events**